-The remaining cargo at KEP is processed through the boatshed, and additional biosecurity devices are installed for the resupply period.
-These include:
+Once cargo has been cleared it can be processed through the boatshed.
+Additional biosecurity devices are installed for the resupply period, these include:

 - At least five sticky invertebrate/mouse traps stationed around the periphery of the building. - Four additional rodent bait stations positioned within the building